sculptor/sculptor.github.io/documentation/event-driven-tutorial.md

 }
 ~~~

 The result is that the Statistics service will implement the `EventSubscriber` interface and be marked with `@Subscribe` annotation.
-That means that the Statistics service will automatically be added as subscriber to `chippingChannel` of the event bus.
-It will be notified, `receive` method called, when events are published to that topic.
+That means that the Statistics service will automatically be added as subscriber to `shippingChannel` of the event bus.
+It will be notified () `receive` method called) when events are published to that topic.

 You need to manually implement the `receive` method of the `EventSubscriber` interface.